How to Make Beer Bratwurst from Scratch

 Homemade Beer Bratwurst

-- Freeze meats.
-Slice meat and grind with the course grinding plate.
-Return to freezer.
+- Freeze meats (about one hour).
+Slice meat and grind with the coarse grinding plate.
+Return to freezer for another 30 minutes.

 - Combine seasonings, with exception of the beer.
 Incorporate into the ground meat using a mixer or your hands.

 - Grind the meat a second time, using the fine grinding plate.

 - Check seasonings by taking a small piece of the meat mixture, forming it into a patty and frying it a pan.
 Adjust seasoning if necessary.

 - Drizzle beer on the sausage mixture, tossing with hands.
 Cover tightly and refrigerate overnight.